scylladb/scylladb/docs/reference/glossary.rst

       The total range of potential unique identifiers supported by the partitioner.
 By default, each Scylla node in the cluster handles 256 token ranges.
 Each token range corresponds to a Vnode.
 Each range of hashes in turn is a segment of the total range of a given hash function.
 See :doc:`Ring Architecture </architecture/ringarchitecture/index>`.

     Tombstone
       A marker that indicates that data has been deleted.
 A large number of tombstones may impact read performance and disk usage, so an efficient tombstone garbage collection strategy should be employed.
-See :ref:`Tombstones GC options <ddl-tombstones-gc>`.
+See :doc:`Tombstone Garbage Collection (GC) </cql/tombstone-gc>`.

     Tunable Consistency
       The possibility for unique, per-query, Consistency Level settings.
 These are incremental and override fixed database settings intended to enforce data consistency.
 Such settings may be set directly from a CQL statement when response speed for a given query or operation is more important.
 See :doc:`Fault Tolerance </architecture/architecture-fault-tolerance>`.